LiftLab-UVA/PilotExecution/readme.md

 This walkthrough demonstrates PILOT's full workflow using [SOLR-17515](https://issues.apache.org/jira/browse/SOLR-17515), a real-world recovery bug in Apache Solr.

 **Scenario:** One node in a Solr cluster fails.
 The operator attempts recovery by having the failed node sync with an alive node and rejoin the cluster.
-On the buggy version, this recovery silently fails due to an incorrect configuration.
+On the buggy version, this recovery fails with NPE due to an incorrect configuration.

 > [!IMPORTANT]
 > Complete all [Getting Started](#getting-started) steps before proceeding.
 All commands run on **`node0`**.